Frequently Asked Questions

-Samyama is located south of central Ubud, in the Banjar of Kumbuh, MAS.
-We are about a 5-10 minute drive to the center of town and a 20 minute walk.
-Our neighbors include local “warungs,” or cafe’s, other resorts and villas, a fabulous health club, one of the best restaurants in Ubud and more.
-In walking distance you will find an ATM and small shops with basic necessities.
-We are a 1 hour drive from Denpasar International airport (may vary with traffic conditions).
+Samyama is located south of central Ubud, in the Banjar (community) of Kumbuh, Mas.
+We are off of a quiet road, about a 5-10 minute drive to the center of town (depending on traffic).
+Our neighbors include local “warungs,” or cafe’s, other resorts and villas, a fabulous health club, one of the best restaurants in Ubud and more all within walking distance.
+We are approximately a 1.5 hour drive from Denpasar International airport.

 How do I get to Denpasar international airport?